amkherad/ShellScript/README.md

 ShellScript is a C# like language with less features from C# and with some additional features to allow coding for shell scripting environments.
 As of today ShellScript supports transpiling to Unix-Bash and Windows-Batch shell languages.

-Here are some rules of ShellScript:
+Here are some rules of the ShellScript:

 * Keywords in ShellScript are case-sensitive.
 * White-spaces are totally ignored unless they're inside single or double quote.